 Reuben College is committed to supporting students and staff with disabilities.
-We work closely with the University’s Disability Advisory Service (DAS), and with Occupational Health (OH), to ensure we offer appropriate support both in working with individual staff and students, and in shaping the broader culture, physical and academic.
-Everyone at Reuben is committed to creating a fair and positive environment for all members of our community.
+We work closely with the University’s Disability Advisory Service (DAS), and with Occupational Health (OH), to ensure we offer appropriate support both in working with individual staff and students.
+This is pivotal in shaping the broader culture of our College, both physical and academic.
+Everyone at Reuben is committed to creating a fair, positive, and actively inclusive environment for all members of our community.

 Sections in this page include: Meeting student needs / Disclosing a disability / Key contacts / Financial support / Exams / Additional resources